 1. Once-In-A-Lifetime Experience

-Christmas in St Petersburg begins by unveiling images of steaming banyas, frozen canals.
+Christmas in St. Petersburg begins by unveiling images of steaming banyas, frozen canals.
 You can catch the sight of snow-dusted domes followed by church bells.
 Once in a lifetime experience can only be seen in St Petersburg during Christmas.
+The festive decoration around the city will put you in a joyous mood.
+You can see happy smiles everywhere that really lifts up your spirits.
+Everything is frozen.
+So, if you want a white romantic Christmas, Saint Petersburg is where you should be.

 4. St Petersburg’s Regent Street